donnywarren/Wireframing/README.md

 ## Setup

-1. `git pull upstream master` to get this morning' starter code.
-2. Inside your `morning_exercise` folder for today, open the folder called `vssl_mockup` in VS Code.
-3. Inside the `vssl_mockup` folder, create an `index.html` file.
+1. Inside the `vssl_mockup` folder, create an `index.html` file.
 Make sure to create it on the same level as the `img` folder and `mockup.png`.
-4. Add the boilerplate to your html file.
+2. Add the boilerplate to your html file.
-5. Open `index.html` in your browser.
+3. Open `index.html` in your browser.

 ## Exercise